FlowFuse/website/src/blog/2022/10/flowforge-1-released.md

 ### Upgrading FlowForge

-[FlowForge](https://app.flowforge.com) is already running 1.0.
+Our managed [FlowForge](https://app.flowforge.com) is already running 1.0.
 Upgrade your project Stacks to the latest version to make sure you get all the latest changes.

 If you installed a previous version of FlowForge and want to upgrade, our documentation provides a guide for [upgrading FlowForge on a local server](http://flowforge.com/docs/install#upgrade).